-Avengers: Infinity War is still months away from its theatrical release, but that hasn’t stopped anyone from speculating over what the movie might entail.
+Avengers: Infinity War is almost here.
 As is always the case with new Marvel flicks, there are plenty of rumors about which new heroes will get introduced, what cameos we should expect, and what the movie will mean for the company’s overall cinematic universe.

 Here’s a closer look at seven rumors currently circulating about Infinity War.